 Nicole is also and IYK certified yoga instructor for children ages 3-13 years and a postpartum doula in training.
 She holds two bachelor’s degrees in English and Art History from Dominican University in Marin.

 Nicole practices yoga and loves to travel and read.
-She lives on the Peninsula with her husband and they’re expecting their first baby in March 2013.
+She lives on the Peninsula with her husband and infant daughter.